Schizophrenia in Children

 Key points about schizophrenia in children

 A child with this disorder has unusual behavior and strange feelings.
-He or she may have delusions or hallucinations.
+They may have delusions or hallucinations.

 Symptoms can develop slowly over time or start quickly.